kunansy/TelegramLogs/README.md

 ## Telegram bot command
 1. `/start` or `/info` – get welcome message, developer URL and chat id.
-2. `/echo bla-bla-bla` – test the bot is alive.
-If yes it will repeat the message you sent.
+2. `/healthcheck` – test the bot is alive.

 ## Logger method
 Your logger should have a method like: